 Available to a student full-time Honours in Semester 1, 2023 in any area of the College of Sciences and Engineering whose research will further improve the technical capacity, business outcomes and/or agricultural value of Tasmania’s berry fruit industries.
 Preference will be given to a project that has relevance to Hillwood Berries.
 Mentoring and work placement opportunities with Hillwood Berries may be available for the successful applicant.
 Students from the North of Tasmania or any students able to travel to the Tamar Valley are encouraged to apply.

 To retain this award, recipients are required to continue full time study achieve a minimum Pass result in all units studied each semester

-Applicants should apply online and forward a copy of the referee's report to two referees.
+Applicants should apply online.
 All potential honours students should make contact with the Course Coordinator to discuss interests and options.